LinusU/flutter_web_auth/flutter_web_auth_2/README.md

     </manifest>
     ```

-- Example of valid `AndroidManifest.xml` with VALID `callbackUrlScheme`. in the example below `valid-callback-scheme` is our `callbackUrlScheme`
+- Example of a valid `AndroidManifest.xml` with VALID `callbackUrlScheme`.
+In the example below our `callbackUrlScheme` is `valid-callback-scheme`.

     ```xml
     <manifest>